 Essay Topics: Pick Something From Your Personal Memory

 Students begin to feel uneasy when it is time to write their college essay application.
 They are told that their essay needs to captivate the reader, it has to be informative, creatively stimulating, perceptive, and above all, charming.
 Yes, the essay must charm the reader.
 Another challenge is to do all of this in nearly a couple of pages.
 Tough call!
 The good thing is that you will have won half the battle if you choose the perfect essay topic.
-Experts feel that the essay idea is as important as the essay.
+Experts from UsEssayWriters say that the essay idea is as important as the essay.

 Drawing from personal memory can be helpful